Exponential Qubit Reduction in Optimization for Financial Transaction Settlement: Methodology

-We achieve an exponential compression from $n_q = I$ qubits to $n_q = n_a + \lceil\text{log}_2(I/n_a)\rceil$ in the case of a \emph{disjoint covering} (i.e. \emph{perfect matching}).
-In general, a covering consisting of $|\mathcal{A}| = R$ bit-sets requires $n_a + \lceil\text{log}_2(R)\rceil$ qubits.
-This massive decrease of qubits comes with a few drawbacks: \begin{itemize} \item A single measurement in the computational basis only specifies a subset $A_r$ of the bit-positions, and it is not immediate how to sample full bit-vectors $\myvec x$. \item Even arbitrary state-preparation through the PQC may only allow limited distributions on the vector x.
-Consider for example the \emph{minimal encoding} defined by $n_a = 1$.
-It generates bit-vectors distributed as $\text{Prob}_{\myvec \theta}(\myvec x) = \text{Prob}_{\myvec \theta}^1(x_1)\cdot\ldots\cdot\text{Prob}_{\myvec \theta}^I(x_I)$, corresponding to a \emph{mean-field} approximation (\cite{veszeli_mean_2021}). \item Different from QAOA, the cost objective may no longer correspond to the expectation of a Hermitian observable.
+The large decrease in qubits comes with a few drawbacks: \begin{itemize} \item A single measurement in the computational basis only specifies a subset $A_r$ of the bit-positions, and it is not immediate how to sample full bit-vectors $\myvec x$. \item Even arbitrary state-preparation through the PQC may only allow limited distributions on the vector x.
+Consider for example the minimal encoding: It generates bit-vectors distributed as $\text{Prob}_{\myvec \theta}(\myvec x) = \text{Prob}_{\myvec \theta}^1(x_1)\cdot\ldots\cdot\text{Prob}_{\myvec \theta}^I(x_I) = \prod_r^{I} |a_r^{1}|^2$, where $a_r^{1}$ are the coefficients of the ancilla qubits in equation~\ref{eq:quantum_state_min_enc}, corresponding to a \emph{mean-field} approximation (\cite{veszeli_mean_2021}). \item Different from QAOA, the cost objective may no longer correspond to the expectation of a Hermitian observable.
 This issue and a resolution are discussed in appendix~\ref{app:cost_as_observable}. \end{itemize}

 \paragraph{Sampling algorithm}

 We will adopt a simple \emph{greedy} approach here, which fixes entries of $\myvec x$ as they are sampled throughout multiple measurements and concludes once every entry is sampled.
 We furthermore determine the covering $\mathcal{A}$ through a k-means-inspired clustering on the graph representation of the problem.
 Given uniform $\beta_r(\myvec \theta)$ and a disjoint covering $\mathcal{A}$, the probability of any one register not being sampled after $n_{\text{shots}}$ measurements is exponentially small, bounded by $\text{exp}(-\frac{n_{\text{shots}}}{N_r})$.
 In practice, we sample multiple bit-vectors $\myvec x$ to find candidates for the optimal solution.
 This allows us to reduce the average number of measurements by reusing measurement outcomes (in particular those that were sampled multiple times before conclusion of the algorithm).
 Nonetheless, the qubit compression comes at the cost of significant sampling overhead.